csxiera/PGx-Imputation-Analysis/README.md

    - **Output:** `master_stars_vcf_to_csv.csv`
    - **Output Location:** `results`

-**IMPORTANT:** The `1000g b38` files do not align with the PharmVar positions and lack rsid values.
-As a result, this method cannot be used for this data.
+**IMPORTANT/BUG:** The `1000g` files do not align with the PharmVar positions and lack rsid values.
+As a result, this method cannot be used for 1000g data.
+It is unclear why this method was successful in original thesis as 0 matches are identified now.

    - **Ex.** BP Position Ranges for Chr 22:
       - PharmVar build 37: 42522613 - 42525755
       - PharmVar build 38: 42127941 - 42126611
+      - 1000G Standard build 37: 16439593 - 16441330
       - 1000G Standard build 38: 15166841 - 16575950

 ## Haplotype Analysis